AI Company Incorporation in Argentina

 • Financial Feasibility Study: Develop a preliminary budget that includes company incorporation costs, operational expenses, staffing, marketing, and revenue projections to assess the viability and scalability of the AI business in Argentina.

-• Sociedad Anónima (S.A.) – Corporation: Suitable for large-scale projects.
-Capital is divided into shares, limited liability, more complex and costly to establish, with greater regulatory oversight and reporting requirements.
+• Sociedad Anónima (S.A.) – Corporation: Suitable for large-scale projects with staged capital deployment.
+Capital ownership is divided into shares, and shareholders have limited liability, with a clear shareholder registry.
+It is more complex and costly to establish and is subject to greater regulatory oversight and reporting requirements.
+This structure is preferred by authorities because it offers high transparency and meets government reporting and compliance standards.

 • Monotributo – Simplified Tax Regime: Monotributo is a simplified tax system for small taxpayers, combining taxes and social security into one monthly payment, with revenue limits.